AstroNvim/docs/src/content/docs/recipes/cmp.md

       { name = "buffer", priority = 500 },
       { name = "path", priority = 250 },
     })

-    -- return the new table to be used return opts end,
+  end,
 }
 ```